 Colour grades in the 1-2P/1-2PR/1-2PP have also become increasingly rarer to find.
 Even smaller stones around 0.10 – 0.17 to 0.18 – 0.22 in good colours are becoming rarer.

-The 2021 Argyle Pink Tender has just completed with SOLD prices being withheld.
+The 2021 Pink Tender has just completed with SOLD prices being withheld.
 Click here for the official News Release from Rio Tinto

 We source our certified Pink Diamonds from the Argyle mine throughout the globe.
 Many Pink Diamonds from the Argyle Mine have travelled far and wide across the world.

 Anything from small melee (>0.07ct) right up to larger diamonds over 1.00ct.